Why Indian Americans—the wealthiest and most educated of US immigrants—form a key voter base

 Since the days of president Ronald Reagan, the Republican Party had tried a “big tent” strategy, an effort to accommodate people of various political leanings.
 That, however, is no longer the case, especially under Trump.

-The approach was ostensibly designed to broaden the appeal of the party especially to hitherto marginalised communities and immigrant groups of color including those from various developing nations as well as Hispanics.
+The approach was ostensibly designed to broaden the appeal of the party especially to hitherto marginalised communities and immigrant groups of colour including those from various developing nations as well as Hispanics.

 The party did attract particular individuals of Indian American origin who rose to positions of considerable prominence, such as Bobby Jindal, the former governor of Louisiana, and Nikki Haley, the erstwhile American ambassador to the United Nations whose parents emigrated to the US from Punjab.